What to do in Kotor: the Most Picturesque Town in Montenegro

 Kotor's history in a few words

-It's too lengthy to explain the entire history in this post (and impossible in a few words!), so check out my post on Kotor's history and history of Montenegro
+However it's impossible to explain the entire history of Kotor a few words, so check out my post on Kotor's history and history of Montenegro, if you're interested.

 Admire beautiful pink cobblestone pavement The cobblestones you will walk on are uneven and beautiful!
 So, don't forget to lo